-Thy bulwarks with salvation strong, And streets of shining gold?
+Thy bulwarks, with salvation strong, And streets of shining gold?

-- 3 O when, thou city of my God, Shall I thy courts ascend; Where congregations ne'er break up, And Sabbaths have no end?
+3 Oh! when, thou city of my God, Shall I thy courts ascend;

-- 4 There happier bowers than Eden's bloom,

-Nor sin, nor sorrow know;

-Blest seats! through rude and stormy

-scenes,
+Where congregations ne'er break up, And Sabbaths have no end?

-I onward press to you.

-- 5 Why should I shrink at pain or woe, Or feel at death dismay?
-I've Canaan's goodly land in view, And realms of endless day.

-- 6 Apostles, martyrs, prophets, there, Around my Saviour stand; And soon my friends in Christ below, Will join the glorious band.

-- 7 Jerusalem! my happy home!
+- 4 There happier bowers than Eden's bloom Nor sin, nor sorrow know; - Blest seats! through rude and storn scenes, - I onward press to you. - 5 Why should I shrink at pain or woe, Or feel at death dismay ?
+I've Canaan's goodly land in view, And realms of endless day. - 6 Apostles, martyrs, prophets, there, Around my Saviour stand; And soon my friends in Christ below, Will join the glorious band. - 7 Jerusalem ! my happy home !
 My soul still pants for thee; Then shall my labours have an end, When I thy joys shall see.

-- "Into thy hand I commit my spirit: thou hast redeemed me, O Lord God of truth."
-Psalm xxxi.
-5. - 1 God of my life! thy boundless grace, Chose, pardoned, and adopted me; My rest, my home, my dwelling-place!
-Father!
-I come to thee. - 2 Jesus, my hope, my rock, my shield!
+"Into thy hand I commit my spirit: thou hast redeemed O Lord God of truth."-Psalm xxxi.
+5.

+1 GOD of my life! thy boundless grace, Chose, pardoned, and adopted me; My rest, my home, my dwelling place \ Father !
+I come to thee.
+2 Jesus, my hope, my rock, my shield!
 Whose precious blood was shed for me, Into thy hands my soul I yield; Saviour!
-I come to thee. - 3 Spirit of glory and of God!
+I come to thee.

+3 Spirit of glory and of God !

 Long hast thou deigned my guide to be;

-Now be thy comfort sweet bestowed!
+Now, be thy comfort sweet bestowed !

-My God!
+My God !
 I come to thee.

-- 4 I come to join that countless host,

-Who praise thy name unceasingly;

-Blest Father, Son, and Holy Ghost!
+4 I come to join that countless host, Who praise thy name unceasingly; Blest Father, Son, and Holy Ghost!
 My God!
 I come to thee.

-- "Now God himself, and our Father, and our Lord Jesus Christ, direct our way unto you.
-And the Lord make you to increase and abound in love toward one another, and toward all men.
-To the end he may establish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints."-1 Thess. iii.
-11-13.

-- I give immortal praise

-To God the Father's love,

-For all my comforts here,

-And better hopes above.

-He sent his own eternal Son

-To die for sins that man had done.

-- 2 To God the Son belongs

-Immortal glory too,

-Who bought us with his blood,

-From everlasting woe.
+- "To the end he may stablish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints "-1 Thess. iii.
+13. - I GIVE immortal praise To God the Father's love, For all my comforts here, And better hopes above.
+He sent his own eternal Son To die for sins that man had done. - 2 To God the Son belongs Immortal glory too, Who bought us with his blood, From everlasting woe.

-And now He lives, and now He reigns,

-And sees the fruit of all his pains.
+And now he lives, and now he reigns, And sees the fruit of all his pains.

-- 3 To God the Spirit's name, Immortal worship give; Whose new-creating power Makes the dead sinner live.
+3 To God the Spirit's name, Immortal worship give; Whose new-creating power, Makes the dead sinner live.
 His work completes the great design, And fills the soul with joy divine.

-- Salvation!
-O the joyful sound,

-What pleasure to our ears

-A sovereign balm for every wound,

-A cordial for our fears.

-- 2 Salvation! let the echo fly, The spacious earth around; While all the armies of the sky Conspire to raise the sound.

-- 3 Salvation!
-O thou bleeding Lamb; To thee the praise belongs: Salvation shall inspire our hearts, And dwell upon our tongues.
+- 1 SALVATION !
+O the joyful sound, What pleasure to our ears; A sovereign balm for every wound, A cordial for our fears. - 2 Salvation ! let the echo fly, The spacious earth around ; While all the armies of the sky Conspire to raise the sound. - Salvation !
+O thou bleeding Lamb, To thee the praise belongs : Salvation shall inspire our hearts, And dwell upon our tongues.